pnkskff/Headtop/README.md

   1. Built with CSS/EJS/JS.

-  2. M.V.C.
-Paradigm is not used for this App yet.
+  2. M.V.C. architecture is not used for this App yet.

 III.
 OPTIMIZATION: